hellt/netdevops.me/README.md

 configuration, and macro data, then lets Zensical rebuild and reload the browser.
 Production builds remove old output so preview drafts cannot leak into deployment.

-The classic theme, CSS, announcement, Giscus configuration, analytics, and custom domain are retained.
-The post metadata layout is now a small local template.
+The site uses Zensical's modern theme with its default Inter and JetBrains Mono fonts.
+Custom CSS, the sun/moon switcher, announcement, Giscus configuration, analytics, and custom domain are retained.
+The post metadata layout is a small local template.
 Feeds retain the existing filenames and 20-item limit; their descriptions are plain text abstracts of up to 5,000 characters.
 A sitemap override includes posts and pagination pages that Zensical otherwise omits when they aren't in `nav`.